 Christopher Allen hit a tree while driving drunk, killing one passenger and injuring another.
 Recently, a state appeals court ruled that a sentencing court properly considered facts relating to a prior record of conviction that was later expunged.

 The Wisconsin Supreme Court has denied a motion to reconsider its July 2015 decision to end a “John Doe” probe into alleged illegal campaign coordination between Gov. Scott Walker’s recall campaign and outside advocacy groups.

-Dec.
-2, 2014 – On the heels of “Black Friday” and “Cyber Monday” – days conceived to attract holiday shoppers, today is #GivingTuesday, a global day to celebrate generosity and to give back to those organizations that are making a difference in your community.
+On the heels of “Black Friday” and “Cyber Monday” – events designed to attract holiday shoppers – today is #GivingTuesday, a global day dedicated to giving back, by celebrating generosity and donating to organizations that make a difference in your community.

 Nov.
 30, 2015 – The State Bar is launching a new, statewide program that teaches students and adults about responsible credit use and other fundamentals of financial literacy.

 Nov.
 25, 2015 – We are fortunate and have much to be thankful for this year.
 This special day is a good time to reflect on all that has happened and all that is yet to come.